Mental Health & Suicide

-Make sure your college-aged young adult knows the Crisis Text Line, campus counseling center, or other resources.
+Make sure your college-aged young adult knows the Crisis Text Line, campus counseling center, & other resources.

 What about suicide?

 Tragically, suicide occurs at every age.
-Our 2018 youth survey found that 13% of Norwalk 7th graders reported a past-year suicide attempt.
-During Fall 2020, teen suicide in CT has increased, likely due to the stresses related to COVID.
+Our 2021 youth survey found that 13% of Norwalk middle & high schoolers reported a past-year suicide attempt.
 If you are worried about someone, don't wait!
 Ask them, get them talking, and get them help.
 Dial 2-1-1, option 1 for CT's free mobile crisis service.

 We can provide suicide prevention training to groups in English or Spanish.
 (Email request here.)